Great storm of 1868

 The great storm of 1868 was a violent storm that swept across much of New Zealand between 1–6 February 1868, wrecking 12 ships – including the Star of Tasmania and Water Nymph at Oamaru – and causing extensive flooding.
-About 40 lives were known lost and at the time an estimated £500,000 to £1 million worth of damage was caused.
+About 40 people are known to have died and at the time an estimated £500,000 to £1 million worth of damage was caused.
 The storm is currently thought to have been an extratropical cyclone, which peaked in New Zealand over the period between the 3rd and 4th.
 In total 2,585 tons of shipping was lost, which was nearly half the tonnage lost during the full year.
 The flooding in the south of the South Island was the worst until 1945.
-The loss of life among the Maori population, if any, was not known as many lived in isolated areas, newspaper reporting of the time was Eurocentric, and at the time internal conflict, the New Zealand Wars, was reaching its culmination.
+The loss of life among the Māori population, if any, was not known.

 Origin

 Between November and April, New Zealand can occasionally be exposed to tropical cyclones or their remnants.
 These typically originate in the vicinity of Vanuatu and Fiji.
 In the case of this storm, there was a cyclone reported in the New Hebrides (now Vanuatu) on 30 January 1868 which could have been its origin.